 ABOUT THIS BLOG

-RevisitGermany.com provides tips and information about cities and towns in Germany as well as historical sightseeing attractions such as museums.
+RevisitGermany.com provides travel planning tips and information about cities and towns in Germany as well as historical sightseeing attractions such as museums, tours or famous buildings.

-This blog does not provide information about ancestry research or genealogy practices.
+This blog does not provide information about genealogy practices or ancestry research.
 Instead, it is a place for those, who have already found out that their ancestors came from Germany and maybe also know the exact town.
 So now they have decided to travel to Germany themselves in order to find out how their ancestors lived in the centuries prior to their emigration.

-The blog primarily acts as a travel planning resource for US Americans, but of course anyone with German ancestry can come here to find out which places are worthwhile visiting when planning a family heritage trip to Germany.
+The blog primarily acts as a travel planning resource for US Americans with German ancestry, but of course anyone interested in German history can come here to find out which places are worthwhile visiting when planning a (family) heritage trip to Germany.